prisma/prisma-examples/experimental/javascript/grpc/README.md

 1. Update your Prisma schema
 1. Save and migrate the database schema using Prisma Migrate
-1. Generate Prisma Client to match the new schema with `prisma2 generate`
+1. Generate Prisma Client to match the new schema with `prisma generate`
 1. Use the updated Prisma Client in your application code

 For the following example scenario, assume you want to add a "profile" feature to the app where users can create a single profile (1:1 relationship) and write a short bio about themselves and add a link to an image.